pixel

 http://www.freezepage.com, http://www.freezepage.com/intro.htm, http://www.freezepage.com/faq.htm, http://www.freezepage.com/button.htm

 egoSurf - Ego surfing without the guiltThen the egoSurf, the fifth engine/feature that helps to measure the web publishers ego.
-You simply enter your name and your site's or blog's web-address and egoSurf engine then searches the "Google" and finds the links pointing to it so that it can calculate your "ego ranking" (i.e. where/how it appears/ranks), while it can search other search engines too; one only needs to click "more option" and select them.
+You simply enter your name and your website's or blog's web-address and egoSurf engine then searches the "Google" and finds the links pointing to it so that it can calculate your "ego ranking" (i.e. where/how it appears/ranks), while it can search other search engines too; one only needs to click "more option" and select them.
 Using one degree of separation, it looks at each page retrieved, and seek out links to your sites (the deep searching routes-out even the most obscure references), and the "egopoints algorithm" is then applied to the result.
 For instance, I enter "Ivan Tadej" into the search phrase, and "http://users.volja.net/tayiper" into the web resources part.

 http://www.egosurf.org, http://www.egosurf.org/about.php, http://www.egosurf.org/faq.php, http://www.egosurf.org/blog

-OpenDNS - Providing A Safer And Faster DNSFuther there is OpenDNS, the sixth online service that offers free DNS-resolution (i.e. hostname vs. IP queries resolving) instead of your ISP's name-servers set by default by DHCP.
-In other words, as its name implies, it's a globally available DNS (a network of name-servers) that anyone can use and which additionally also offers a protection from phishing sites and even correcting typos "on the fly"..
+OpenDNS - Providing A Safer And Faster DNSFurther there is OpenDNS, the sixth online service that offers free DNS-resolution (i.e. hostname vs. IP queries resolving instead of your ISP's name-servers) providing anti-phishing, typo-correction, Shortcuts, Web content filtering (domain blocking by various criteria), and numerous other features.
+To configure your own computer to use OpenDNS you just need to enter OpenDNS's DNS servers (i.e. 208.67.222.222 and 208.67.220.220 IPs) instead of your default ISP's under your connection's "Internet Protocol (TCP/IP)" section's settings (right-click -> Properties, in LAN's case it's under General tab, and in dial-up connections' case under Networking tab), but rather see: https://www.opendns.com/start page for detailed instructions on how to set it up on your computer.
+In other words, as its name implies, it's a globally available DNS (a network of name-servers) that anyone can use and which additionally also offers a protection from phishing sites and even correcting typos "on the fly".
 First if offered only servers located in the U.S., but on 2007 new years' eve it put online also a server based in London, UK.
 I especially find it useful in cooperation with a DNSKong program.

 Check these links to get more information: